ImportMathRepositories/Tic_Tac_Toe/README.md

 Use capital X, capital O, and underscores for X, O, and blanks respectively.

 Always pass in a 3x3 list.
+X always goes first.

 # Explanation of the Code
 This code is meant to follow minimax strictly by building a full decision tree under the position.